 So tough it out and, after the first week or two, it should feel much better!

 Because the aligners change the space within the mouth, some Invisalign patients acquire temporary lisps.
 They also cause the tongue to travel differently around the teeth, affecting pronunciation temporarily.
 The changes and consequences are usually minor, although some patients may require more time to adjust.

 Invisalign lisps can also occasionally be caused by ill-fitting trays.
 Each tray is a transparent plastic mould that should fit securely over the teeth.
 However, because the purpose is to modify the tooth placement, the moulds are constructed to meet the desired tooth positioning for that phase of treatment.

 Because the shape and thickness of each set of aligners are similar, most Invisalign patients do not acquire lisps with each new set of aligners.
 However, if a tray is not appropriately formed or positioned, it might induce a lisp.
-If you believe this to be the case, it's important to contact your BC and Alberta orthodontist to make sure your Invisalign clear aligners are the correct size and shape.
+If you believe this to be the case, it's important to contact your BC orthodontist to make sure your Invisalign clear aligners are the correct size and shape.

 Eating with Invisalign Clear Aligners

 Simply put, food and aligners do not mix!
 Take your aligners out every time you eat and run them under water to clean them.
 If food or a non-water liquid gets into your aligner, the sugars can cause tooth decay.
 Some meals and beverages might also discolour your aligners.
 To keep your teeth clear of food particles, just remove your alignment before eating and rinse your mouth with clean water before re-inserting them.